-All domestic properties in Perth & Kinross were modelled using the regulatory scenario produced by the Energy Savings Trust in their PEAT model, alongside specific tools developed for LHEES.
-Figure 11 outlines the current and what PEAT model estimates is the post-retrofit status of properties would be.
-It shows that there are many hard-to-treat properties, that even after implementing the full suite of standard retrofitting measures, would still not comply with regulatory requirements.
+All domestic properties in Perth and Kinross were modelled using the regulatory scenario produced by the Energy Savings Trust in their PEAT model, alongside specific tools developed for LHEES.
+Figure 11 outlines the current status and post-retrofit status of properties according to the PEAT model.
+It demonstrates that there are many hard-to-treat properties, that even after implementing the full suite of standard retrofitting measures, would still not comply with regulatory requirements.